fb-pixel

 In 1816, Liverpudlian John Swire set up an small import-export business, which over the last 200 years has evolved into a multi-disciplined conglomerate with an annual turnover of £26.4bn.

 Swire controls a large property empire in Asia and is the anchor bottler for Coca-Cola in the region.
-Their oilfield service is the world’s largest supplier of offshore cargo to the global energy industry.
+Its oilfield service is the world’s largest supplier of offshore cargo to the global energy industry.

 Pentland Group